davidegaspar/davidegaspar/RESUME.md

 Customer oriented, focused on delivery in a timely fashion with the right quality.

-Not afraid of Ownership, and will pursue long term value.
+Not afraid of Ownership, and will pursue long term value over short term gain.

 Seek diverse perspectives and operate at all levels.